-Athora Ireland's system of governance complies with the Athora Code of Business Conduct and Ethics which consists of Athora Ireland's Purpose, Core Values, Business Principles and Rules of Conduct.
-The Code of Conduct also addresses governance aspects, internal guidelines and policies, the compliance with laws and regulations, information sharing and the identification and management of risks in a prudent way.
+Athora Ireland's system of governance complies with the Athora Code of Conduct which consists of Athora Ireland's Purpose, Core Values, Business Principles and Rules of Conduct.
+The Code of Conduct also addresses governance aspects, internal guidelines and policies, compliance with laws and regulations, information sharing and the identification and management of risks in a prudent way.